-- Discount Rate: 4.06%, Based on the S&P municipal bond 20-year high-grade rate index on July 1, 2022. - Long-Term Expected Rate of Return: N/A, the plan is unfunded. - Actuarial Cost Method: Entry age normal, level percent of pay.
+- Discount Rate: 4.06%, Based on the S&P municipal bond 20-year high-grade rate index on July 1, 2022.
+The discount rate was updated from 4.06% to 4.13% in rolling forward the total OPEB liability from July 1, 2022 to July 1, 2023. - Long-Term Expected Rate of Return: N/A, the plan is unfunded. - Actuarial Cost Method: Entry age normal, level percent of pay.
 An assumption for salary increases is used only for spreading contributions over future pay under the entry-age normal cost method.
-For this purpose, salary increases are composed of a 2.5% cost of living adjustment, 1.5% real wage growth, and for teachers and administrators a merit increase that varies by age from 2.75% to 0% - Healthcare Cost Trend: 5.50% in 2020 through 2023.
-Rates gradually decrease from 5.40% in 2024 to 4.00% in 2075 and later based on the Society of Actuaries' long-run medical cost trend model - Retirees' Share of Benefit-Related Costs: Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate.

-- Mortality Rates: RP-2014 mortality tables for males and females adjusted for mortality improvement using the Buck Modified 2016 projection scale. - Percent of Eligible Retirees Electing Coverage: 90% of administrators, 70% of professional staff, and 25% of support staff are assumed to elect coverage.
+For this purpose, salary increases are composed of a 2.5% cost of living adjustment, 1.5% real wage growth, and for teachers and administrators a merit increase that varies by age from 2.75% to 0%. - Healthcare Cost Trend: 5.50% in 2020 through 2023.
+Rates gradually decrease from 5.40% in 2024 to 4.00% in 2075 and later based on the Society of Actuaries' long-run medical cost trend model. - Retirees' Share of Benefit-Related Costs: Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate. - Mortality Rates: RP-2014 mortality tables for males and females adjusted for mortality improvement using the Buck Modified 2016 projection scale. - Percent of Eligible Retirees Electing Coverage: 90% of administrators, 70% of professional staff, and 25% of support staff are assumed to elect coverage.